- Save on hotels, restaurants, spas & more with Travelzoo

 The weather guide for Barbados shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

-When is it hottest in Barbados?
+Which is the hottest month in Barbados?

 The hottest time of year in Bridgetown, Barbados is normally September.
 Expect maximum daytime temperatures to reach 30°C with very high heat and humidity.